Near-optimal coherent state discrimination via continuously labelled non-Gaussian measurements: Non-optimal continuously labelled non-Gaussian measurements

-is $r^* \left(\hat{\Pi}_\gamma\right)=\infty$.
-This can be inferred from the the presence of an Airy function, which contains infinitely many zeroes, in the stellar function.
+yields $\mathfrak{r}^* \left(\mathcal{M}_\textrm{CPG}\right)=\infty$.
+This can be inferred from the presence of an Airy function, which contains infinitely many zeroes, in the stellar function of \eqref{CubicPOVM}.
 We plot the performance of the CPG in Fig.~\ref{Pacs}.
 We find that for increasing cubicity, $\gamma$, the error rate degrades.
-Thus, infinite stellar rank is also not enough to ensure improved performance in BPSK beyond the Gaussian limit.
+Thus, infinite stellar rank is also not enough to ensure improved performance in coherent state discrimination, beyond the Gaussian limit.

+We emphasise that a single application of the cubic phase gate is ineffective.
+Moreover, the addition of further Gaussian unitaries to Eq.~\eqref{CubicPOVM} did not numerically improve discrimination beyond the Gaussian limit, as suggested by the results on Gaussian operations combined with CPGs and photon detection in Ref.~\cite{warke2024photonicquantumreceiverattaining}.
+We conjecture that a single CPG is not useful for coherent state discrimination when combined with gaussian operations.
+At first glance, this may seem to contradict results on decomposing arbitrary gates into products of CPGs and Gaussian gates \cite{Kalajdzievski2021exactapproximate}, however, the decomposition of an arbitrary non-Gaussian gate, such as those in Eq.~\eqref{NGrotU}, requires many CPGs.
+Consequently, this does not imply that we can approximate a useful non-Gaussian gate for continuously labelled state discrimination using only a single CPG.
+Further discussion and supporting numerical evidence is contained in App.~\ref{cubphasapp}.

-The stellar rank thus gives us a primitive way to characterise the non-Gaussianity needed for near-optimal BPSK.
-Under certain circumstances it can provide some criteria for distinguishing some continuously labelled measurement types from e.g. on-off photon detection, something that would be undetectable by Wigner negativity.
+The stellar rank thus gives us a primitive way to characterise the non-Gaussianity needed for near-optimal coherent state discrimination.
+Under certain circumstances it can provide some criteria for distinguishing some continuously labelled measurement types from e.g. on-off photon detection.
 It does not, however, provide a complete quantification.
 Although currently lacking, a non-Gaussian resource monotone which is able to do this, as well as inheriting a structure like the stellar hierarchy, would be important for studying non-Gaussianity in more general quantum information contexts.